AryanshDhuria/Connectivity-Analysis-Dashboard/README.md

 ## ⚙️ Dashboard Features

-• KPI cards for quick metrics overview
+• KPI cards for key metrics
 • Connectivity rate gauge visualization
 • Trend analysis using line charts
 • Regional comparison using bar charts
-• Interactive filters for **Region, State, and Year**
+• Interactive filters for Region, State, and Year

 ---

 ## 🚀 How to Use

 1. Download the **Power BI (.pbix) file**
-2. Open it using **Microsoft Power BI Desktop**
+2. Open it in **Microsoft Power BI Desktop**
-3. Interact with filters and explore insights
+3. Explore the dashboard using filters and slicers

----

-## 📊 Dataset

-The dataset used in this project is available in the **dataset folder** and follows a **star schema structure** consisting of:

-• Connectivity Fact Table
-• Date Dimension Table
-• Geography Dimension Table
-• Metric Dimension Table

 ---